-The Willandra East region (including the program site) during the time of early European exploration was occupied by aboriginal people of the Barkandji, Mutthi Mutthi and Ngiyampaa language groups.
+The Willandra East region (including the program site) during the time of early European exploration was occupied by Aboriginal people of the Barkandji, Mutthi Mutthi and Ngiyampaa language groups.
 A search of the Aboriginal Heritage Information Management System (AHIMS) database was undertaken.
-No sites were found in the vicinity of the program site from the AHIMS database search.
-During a reconnaisance visit, no culturally modified trees were identified in the Program site.
-The proposed activity is not within 200 meters of water, located on a ridge top, ridge line or headland, located within 200 meters below or above a cliff face or with 20 meters of or in a cave, rock shelter, or a cave mouth and is on land that is not disturbed land.
+No sites were found in the vicinity of the planned drilling from the AHIMS database search, therefore no Aboriginal Heritage items will be impacted by this drilling program.
+No culturally modified trees were identified in the Program site.
+The proposed activity is not within 200 meters of water, located on a ridge top, ridge line or headland, located within 200 meters below or above a cliff face or within 20 meters of or in a cave, rock shelter, or a cave mouth and is on land that is not disturbed land.
 Drilling will occur in a desert sand dune system, where the dunes are characterized by stabilized sand dunes and mallee vegetation.